waveform80/pibootctl/docs/development.rst

 Test suite
 ==========

-If you wish to run the pictl test suite, follow the instructions in :ref:`dev_install` above and then make the "test" target within the sandbox:
+If you wish to run the test suite, follow the instructions in :ref:`dev_install` above and then make the "test" target within the sandbox:

 .. code-block:: console